dome-academy/git-demo/README.md

-# GIT DEMO for DOME WEBINAR
+# GIT DEMO for DOME WEBINAR CLASS

 This is a demo for Dome Academy's webinar.